jimil749/reva-plugin-benchmark/README.md

 # Benchmarks

 For the purpose of benchmarking, this project uses the existing [reva plugin driver](https://github.com/cs3org/reva/tree/master/pkg/user/manager/json).
-Details about each plugin package and the corresponding benchmarks can be found in the respective directories.
+Details about each plugin package and the corresponding benchmarks can be found in the respective directories, which can be accessed from the directory structure below.

 # File Directory Structure
 - __reva\-plugin\-benchmark__